emmagamma/teach/README.md

 # Getting Git

 Git is an absolutely crucial tool for any software engineer. there are alternatives but for the most part git is the defacto way to manage your code base and track changes over time non-destructively.
-Meaning when you delete a file or delete lines from a file, you can always just revert to a previous `commit` (a revision, or like, the latest edition) to get all the data back.
+Meaning when you delete a file or delete lines from a file, you can always just revert to a previous `commit` (a revision, or like, a previous version) to get all the data back.

 ### install git on macOS: